danismailov/danismailov.github.io/content/posts/teaching-learning-machines-football.md

 So specifically, we need to predict FPL points *ahead of time*, and the model can't have be trained on data that it wouldn't be able to know (such as current gameweek data), when making predictions.

-To get an idea of how good our predictions are, the Fantasy Premier League API also has a value called *xP* (expected points) per player per gameweek, which gives us a perfect benchmark to compare our results to and try to beat.
+To get an idea of how good our predictions are, the Fantasy Premier League also has a value called *xP* (expected points) per player per gameweek, which gives us a perfect benchmark to try to beat.

 &nbsp;
 ***